DanWahlin/NodeExpressMongoDBDockerApp/README.md

 8. Type `exit` to leave the sh session

-9. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) in your browser to view the site.
+9. Navigate to http://localhost:3000 in your browser to view the site.
 This assumes that's the IP assigned to VirtualBox - change if needed.

 10. Run `docker-compose down` to stop the containers and remove them.